Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Related Work

-\textbf{LLMs for Educator Support and Content Generation:} There is emerging work on LLMs designed to directly support instructors. \cite{10.1145/3641555.3705040} explores using LLaMA-3.1-8B with RAG to help instructors identify course-wide student challenges, demonstrating a direct application for course improvement. \cite{Ma_2024} with HypoCompass showed that LLM-powered agents could efficiently generate high-quality training materials for debugging, outperforming human counterparts in efficiency.
+Emerging research has begun to explore LLMs designed to directly support instructors.
+For example, \cite{10.1145/3641555.3705040} demonstrates using LLaMA-3.1-8B with RAG to help instructors identify course-wide student challenges, enabling data-driven course improvement.
+In another study, LLM-powered agents were shown to efficiently generate high-quality training materials for debugging, outperforming human counterparts in efficiency \cite{Ma_2024}.

 These studies are closer to our work's aim of supporting educators.
-However, they often focus on specific instructor tasks (topic modeling, specific material generation) or may not explicitly address the constraints of using smaller, locally deployable open-source models for a wider range of teacher needs.
+However, they often target specific, narrow instructor tasks (e.g., topic modeling, generating debugging exercises) or do not explicitly address the unique constraints and challenges of utilizing smaller, locally deployable models for a wider range of teacher needs, which is a central focus of our framework.